alphagov/pay-tech-docs/source/documentation/10-switching-to-production.md

 GOV.UK currently supports Worldpay, Barclays ePDQ and Smartpay live gateways.
 Setup instructions are explained in the [Worldpay](/#worldpay-setup), [ePDQ](/#epdq-setup) and [Smartpay](/#smartpay-setup) sections.

 The API endpoint for live is now the same as for testing: https://publicapi.payments.service.gov.uk/

+>This only applies if your service is integrating with the GOV.UK Pay API.
+It does not apply to [self service payments](/#self-service-payments).

 ## Worldpay setup